Expand description

 Two layers:

 ProcessGroup— a kill-on-drop container for a process tree.
 Every child spawned into the group, and everything those children spawn, dies with the group, so an exiting or panicking owner never leaks subprocesses.
-Containment is a Windows Job Object, a Linux cgroup v2 (with a POSIX process-group fallback), a POSIX process group on macOS/BSD, or nothing on other targets — observable viaMechanism.
+Containment is a Windows Job Object, a Linux cgroup v2 (with a POSIX process-group fallback), or a POSIX process group on macOS/BSD — observable viaMechanism.
 The whole tree can be signalled (ProcessGroup::signal, seeSignal), paused/resumed (ProcessGroup::suspend/ProcessGroup::resume), and inspected (ProcessGroup::members);wait_anyraces several running processes and reports the first to exit.- runner — async run-and-capture built on the group.
 Describe a run with

 Async throughout (tokio).
 Errors are the structured Error; a non-zero